 This paper has four further sections.
 Section 2 provides a further overview of key climate policies in South Korea.
 Section 3 describes the structure and data sources for our economy-wide model and the scenarios implemented in our analysis.
-Our results are presented and discussed in Section 4.
-Section 5 concludes.
+Our results are presented and discussed in Sec.
+4. Section 5 concludes.

-2. Climate policy in South Korea
+2. Climate Policy in South Korea

-Key climate policy legislation in South Korea includes the Korean Emissions Trading Scheme (KETS) and fuel economy standards.
-The long-term goal of the KETS is to reduce 2030 emissions by 37% relative to business as usual (BAU).
+Key climate policy legislation in South Korea includes the KETS and fuel economy standards.
+The long-term goal of the KETS is to reduce 2030 emissions by 37% relative to BAU.
 The foundations for the cap-and-trade system were set by The Framework Act on Low Carbon, Green Growth (Framework Act) in May 2012.
 The KETS was launched in January 2015 and is divided into three phases: Phase I runs from 2015 to 2017, Phase II operates from 2018 to 2020, and Phase III covers the period 2021 to 2025.
-In each phase, the cap on GHG emissions and rules concerning the operation of the system (e.g., the allocation of emission allowances, and the use of offsets) can differ.
+In each phase, the cap on GHG emissions and rules concerning the operation of the system (e.g., the allocation of emission allowances and the use of offsets) can differ.
 In phase I, the cap on emissions is 573 MtCO2e in 2015, dropping to 562 in 2016 and to 551 in 2017.
 Emissions caps for subsequent phases have not yet been set.

-Sectors covered by the KETS include (1) electricity, (2) industry (e.g., mining, oil refining, food and beverages, cement, steel, non-ferrous metals, automobiles, shipbuilding, electronic equipment), (3) building (including telecommunication), (4) domestic aviation, and (5) public waste treatment.
-GHGs included in the KETS include emissions of carbon dioxide ( $CO_2$ ), methane ( $CH_4$ ), nitrous oxide ( $N_2O$ ), hydrofluorocarbons (HFCs), and sulfur hexafluoride ( $SF_6$ ) from energy, industrial processes, product use and waste.
-Emissions from land use, land-use change and forestry (LULUCF) are not currently included in the KETS.
+Sectors covered by the KETS include (1) electricity, (2) industry (e.g., mining, oil refining, food and beverages, cement, steel, nonferrous metals, automobiles, shipbuilding, electronic equipment), (3) building (including telecommunication), (4) domestic aviation, and (5) public waste treatment.
+GHGs included in the KETS include emissions of carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), hydrofluorocarbons (HFCs), and sulfur hexafluoride (SF_6) from energy, industrial processes, product use and waste.
+Emissions from land use, land-use change, and forestry (LULUCF) are not currently included in the KETS.